 I used 12mm pieces of scrap plywood I had lying around.
 Attach the triangles by putting screws up through the bottom of the backing board.
-Next go around the edge of the table-top and trim off any overhang.
+Next, go around the edge of the table-top and trim off any overhang.

-Edging: Hide the wood sandwich showing at the edge of the table top by using some more off-cuts to run an edging around.
+Edging: Hide the wood sandwich showing at the edge of the tabletop by using some more off-cuts to run an edging around.

 I used the same wood glue and hot glue trick to attach the edging.

 Make it flat and smooth: Remember that bit when I said to make sure your wood has even thickness before attaching it to the templates?
 This is why.
-Because any kind of planing or surfacing you do now is going to have the added complication of running up against conflicting grain direction, which will cause tear-outs and generally just be a pain to deal with.
+Because any kind of planning or surfacing you do now is going to have the added complication of running up against conflicting grain direction, which will cause tear-outs and generally just be a pain to deal with.

 On my table, my wood had up to 4mm difference in thickness on some of the pieces, making the surface quite uneven – which is bad.
 It’s not ‘I tried to wrestle a bear whilst covered in honey’ bad, more like, ‘I need to cut a tomato but all I have is a spoon’ kinda bad.
 I had to use a small block plane to do my surfacing here, which did get the job done, but it was more work than it needed to be.

 A random orbital sander is a good way to take the wood up through the sanding grits (80,120,240) as it doesn’t leave as obvious sanding scratches when crossing alternating grain directions.

 Make it pretty: Once you’re happy with your sanding, apply your wood finish of choice.
 I’ve used danish oil but there are many suitable products out there.